 - Note all formal motions and report on passage or defeat.

 - Note all decisions reached, including motions passed and follow-up actions to be taken, with deadlines for implementation.

 - Include a brief summary of discussions.
 Do not attribute comments to members by name or company affiliation except possibly when formal motions are introduced.

-- Ensure that a meeting attendance list is appended to the minutes.
+- Ensure that a meeting attendance list is appended to the minutes, without contact information.

 - If possible, provide information on the time and place of the next meeting

 - Meeting minutes should be prepared as soon as possible (within two weeks) after the meeting and provided to the Chair for review and approval.

 - The minutes are then distributed to meeting attendees, who will have two weeks to submit comments and corrections.
 Suggested changes are reviewed by the staff liaison and the Chair.

 - Once the Chair and staff liaison have agreed the minutes are in final form, they are posted to the Committee’s web site.